thestarlab/thestarlab.github.io/papers.md

 # In Peer-Reviewed Journals
 (* indicates corresponding authors and + indicates the advisee authors)

+- Zhao, N., **Cao**, G.<sup>*</sup>, Zhang, W., Samson, E. L., and Chen, Y.
+  (2020).
+Remote sensing and social sensing for socioeconomic systems: A comparison study between nighttime lights and location-based social media at the 500 m spatial resolution.
+International Journal of Applied Earth Observation and Geoinformation, 87, 102058.

+- Tiffin, H. S., Peper, S. T., Wilson-Fallon, A. N., Haydett, K. M., Cao, G., and Presley, S. M. (2019).
+The Influence of New Surveillance Data on Predictive Species Distribution Modeling of Aedes aegypti and Aedes albopictus in the United States.
+Insects, 10(11), 400.

-- Liu, S., Hu, H., **Cao,** G., Wang, S. and Guan, Q. (2019): Learning from data:
+- Liu, S., Hu, H., **Cao,** G., Wang, S. and Guan, Q. (2019): Learning from
-  A post classification method for annual land cover analysis in urban areas.
+  data: A post classification method for annual land cover analysis in urban areas.
 ISPRS Journal of Photogrammetry and Remote Sensing 154, 202-215

 - Guo, M., Su, J. and **Cao,** G. (2019): Statistical Regression Analysis of Functional and Shape Data.
 Journal of Applied Statistics.
 (Accepted)

+- Nguyen, L., Yang, Z., Li, J., Pan, Z., **Cao,** G., and Jin, F. (2019).
+  Forecasting people's needs in hurricane events from social network.
+IEEE Transactions on Big Data.

 - Su, Y-H.<sup>+</sup>, Tsou, M-H., Knapp, E., Rey, S.  and **Cao,** G.(2019):
   How Do Cities Flow in an Emergency?
 Tracing Human Mobility Patterns